alejandrobll/py-sphviewer/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 Previous movies show a 3D rotation around a dark matter halo taken from a cosmological simulation and the "Cosmic Web Stripping" process, which arise from hydrodynamical interaction betweet the gas content of dwarf galaxies and the large-scale structure of the Universe, respectively

+#Changelogs
+- version 1.0.4
+   * QuickView tool for making quick visualization in just one line (see this [post](https://alejandrobll.wordpress.com/2016/05/04/using-quickview-from-py-sphviewer-1-0-4/) for instructions).
+   * I added a new examples directory, which essentially contains a hdf5 file with the coordinates of the particles belonging to a dark matter halo extracted from a cosmological simulation.
+This is useful to make quick tests.
+   * Minor bugs fixed.

 # Code Licence